tungsten-ai/docs/docs/tungsten_model/getting_started.md

 Then, Tungstenkit automatically selects a compatible CUDA version and installs it in the container.
 Currently, the automatic cuda version inference is supported on ``torch``, ``torchvision``, ``torchaudio``, and ``tensorflow``.

-If you want to manually set the CUDA version, modify ``model.config`` decorator as follows.
+If you want to manually set the CUDA version, modify ``model.config`` decorator as follows:

 ```python hl_lines="3"
 @model.config(
     gpu=True,